Buckawk-32/FRC_6998_2023_bot/README.md

 # FRC_6998_2023_bot
  FRC_6998, Season 2023 robot

+## Generation No.1, Insights
+The one thing that is the most biggest change is about the arm.
+We are taking out the arm for an elevator for the mock competition we have.

-## Generation No.1
+## Generation No.2
-This is the Generation 1 code for the Gen 1 robot.
-This is still a early prototype code.
-Each week should have a new generation of code.
+Gen 2 consists of and integrated claw and intkae attached on to the elevator on a swerve drive chassis

 ## The Current Goal
-Now that Gen 1 code is done, I need to test the vaules (PID, FF, etc) and do more testing for can conclusion on Gen 2.
+Finish Gen 2

 ## Objectives
+Finish code by 2/16
-Finish testing by 2/9
+Finished testing by 2/17

 ## Contributions
-Thanks to a lot of google and github (team 326, 138, 2168), WPI documentation, Limelight documentation, and the seniors in our team.
+Thanks to a lot of google and github (team 364, 138, 2168), WPI documentation, and the seniors in our team.